Impact

 • Strengthen direct recruiting

-• Secure core human resources through job-style employment
+• Secure core human resources to support head office functions

 • Increase the percentage of women and actively promote women to managerial and executive positions